-I’ve done some research to help you sort through fact and fiction so you can brush up on your knowledge of cookware safety and find the healthiest cookware to use for your family meals.
+I’ve done some research to help you sort through fact and fiction so you can brush up on your knowledge to find the healthiest and safest cookware to use for your family meals.

 I get tons of emails and comments about how to choose the safest cooking pans.
 It’s a confusing topic, and there’s a lot of conflicting information out there.
 Not to mention every. single. cookware company claims to have the latest, greatest, safest nonstick cookware on the planet.

 So if your head is buzzing like mine was when I started researching safe cookware, then read on.

 I’m sharing the basics of non-toxic cookware, plus my personal favorites and what I’m comfortable using every day.

 Sure, we take time to choose healthy good and avoid unnecessary additives when we can, but these aren’t the only toxins that can be present in our food.
 Our cookware may also be contributing to our toxic state.

 Think about it: you want to cook with your pots and pans, but you don’t want to eat them!

 And unfortunately, a lot of modern cookware leaches toxins right into the food we’re eating.
 So that’s not just an omelet you’re tasting–you could be munching on some not so nourishing aluminum (yuck, right?).
 The leaching issue is a big one, believe me.

 The topic of safe cookware is somewhat controversial.

 For instance, some say stainless steel is safe, while others warn that acidic foods may cause toxic nickel, cobalt, and chromium to leach into your food (read more about that in this study).